 Horace counted, among his friends, famous poets of the time like Virgil.
-And, he is held in the same regard today as the latter and others like Catullus and Ovid.
+And he is held in the same regard today as the latter and others like Catullus and Ovid.
 Over the centuries, he has continued to influence countless Western poets but, of course, gone in and out of fashion along with poetic styles.

-Let us now turn to the person that this poem is addressed to.
+Let us now turn to the person to whom this poem is addressed to.
 He belonged to the Sestii, an important and rich Roman family which shows up in many ancient Greek and Roman writings.
 This particular man, Lucius Sestius Quirinalis Albinianus, fought with Horace against Brutus, Julius Caesar’s assassin at the 42 BC Battle of Philippi, when they were both still supporters of the Republic.
 Brutus was defeated and killed by Mark Antony.
 Lucius and Horace had their property confiscated for being treasonous in that civil war.
 Of course, they both knew what was good for them and switched sides to support the Empire and gain respectable positions at Court and in Roman society.

-Horace’s odes, originally published as 4 book collections (Books 1-3 in 23 BC and Book 4 in 13 BC) of Latin lyric poems, were fashioned after the Greek poetry that he was so fond of.
+Horace’s odes, originally published as four book collections (Books 1-3 in 23 BC and Book 4 in 13 BC) of Latin lyric poems were fashioned after the Greek poetry that he was so fond of.
 Scholars and academics still continue to debate whether they were composed as purely literary works or as performance art — like most poetry was then — to be sung or recited, often with musical accompaniment.
 The original ode was called ‘Solvitur acris hems’ or ‘A Hymn to Springtime’ and written in the epistolary form to Sestius.
-This particular translation is ode number 14 from an excellent book, ‘The Odes of Horace‘, by David Ferry, an award-winning American poet, translator, scholar and retired professor.
+This particular translation is ode number 14 from an excellent book, ‘The Odes of Horace‘, by David Ferry, an award-winning American poet, translator, scholar. and retired professor.

 Let us now turn to the poem.
 It starts with an announcement of the end of winter and the coming of spring.
 Horace contrasts the brittle burden of winter with the light and warmth of spring winds.
-He describes how everyone is beginning to venture outdoors or getting restless to do so — fishermen setting out to sea, cattle wanting out of their stables and farmers wanting to get back to their fields.
+He describes how everyone is beginning to venture outdoors or getting restless to do so — fishermen setting out to sea, cattle wanting out of their stables, and farmers wanting to get back to their fields.
 A time to be up and about one’s business.

-Then, the poem draws on even more ethereal spring images.
+Then the poem draws on even more ethereal spring images.
 As the frost disappears, the beauties — nymphs, the Graces — come out to dance.
 In Greek and Roman mythology, nymphs were divine spirits who personified the creative and regenerative aspects of nature.
 So they inhabited and animated nature — in mountains, valleys, water, forests, trees, etc. They were depicted as beautiful, young, dancing maidens who never grew old or sick, although they could die by other means.
 The Graces personified beauty, joy, and happiness.
 There were usually three: Aglaea (Splendor), Euphrosyne (Mirth), and Thalia (Good Cheer).

 Even the Gods and Goddesses were not immune to the charms of such a season.
 Horace describes how even Venus, the Roman Goddess of love, beauty, sex, fertility, and prosperity, also dances with her coterie in the moonlight somewhere.

 Spring, of course, heralds summer.
-And, so, Horace next invokes the image of Vulcan, the Roman God of fire, thunder and lightning, as getting ready for his usual summer shenanigans.
+And so, Horace next invokes the image of Vulcan, the Roman God of fire, thunder and lightning, as getting ready for his usual summer shenanigans.
 In ancient Rome, Vulcan was both feared and welcomed as fire has both cleansing/fertilizing and destroying effects.
 Mid-summer, there would be festivals and celebrations to placate this God with small animal sacrifices so that he would not destroy their hard-earned food harvests.

-Yet, Horace urges his friend, Sestius, to be present in the here and now.
+Yet Horace urges his friend, Sestius, to be present in the here and now.
 He tells him that it is time to be happy, to adorn his hair with flowers and perfumes.
 Another Roman God is invoked — Faunus, the Horned God of the Forest (similar to the more well-known Greek counterpart, Pan).
 In springtime, sacrifices were made to this God in forest groves everywhere so that he would protect domesticated cattle from wild animals.
 Horace tells his friend to do just this as a way of getting back into the various rites and rituals of this wonderful season.

 The ode takes a somber turn in the next few lines as Horace reminds his friend that, even with Spring and all the gaiety and fun it brings, Death continues to stalk us all — rich or poor — and we will never know when it will knock on our doors.
 So he tells his friend (I love this address, “O good-looking, fortunate Sestius”, don’t you?) to not worry too much about such a future, where the only certainty, no matter how much money you have, is that final abode, “Pluto’s shadowy house”.
 And, when that time comes upon us, none of the usual cares or blessings of this world will matter.
 In Sestius’ case, it appears that these cares, in addition to the financial ones Horace referred to earlier, have taken the form of whether he will be made Lord of a particular feast (which, in those times, signified one’s place in society) or whether he will find love with the right woman.